bgavran/DNC/README.md

 In a way it is modular; DNC embeds another neural network inside it reffered to as the "controller".
 Controller can anything that's differentiable: feedforward network, vanilla RNN, LSTM etc.
+Even if the controller is not a recurrent neural network, the combined system is recurrent.

 This implementation includes three tasks from the original paper: copy task, repeat copy task and bAbI question answering task.